Julia Domínguez

 Julia Domínguez is a Professor of Spanish, Director of the Latin American and Iberian Studies Program (LAIS), and a Fellow in the ACHIEVE Program at the University of Delaware.

 She is the author of Quixotic Memories: Cervantes and Memory in Early Modern Spain (U of Toronto P, 2022), which treats the plurality and complexity of memory’s cultural scope through the lens of Cervantes and explores the many spaces that memory created for itself in Early Modern Spain.
-She has published a collection of essays about Cervantes and his works entitled Cervantes in Perspective (Iberoamericana/Vervuert, 2012), and she is also the co-editor of the volume Hispanic Studies in Honor of Robert L. Fiore with more than 30 essays.
-She has also published dozens of articles on early modern Spanish literature, memory studies, science fiction, film, and Cervantes.
+She has published a collection of essays about Cervantes and his works entitled Cervantes in Perspective (Iberoamericana/Vervuert, 2012), and she is also the co-editor of the volume Hispanic Studies in Honor of Robert L. Fiore.
+She has also published numerous articles on early modern Spanish literature, memory studies, science fiction, film, and Cervantes.

 Her current research involves two book manuscripts.
 The Arts of Mnemosyne.
 Expressions of Mnemonic Culture in Renaissance Spain and Latin America explores the historical significance of Renaissance memory palaces and establishes connections to contemporary discussions on artificial intelligence, systems of knowledge production, information manipulation, and the presentation of alternative realities.
-The second book is a collection of essays, Mental Libraries: Tracing the Art of Memory’s Reception in Literature and Culture, under contract with Routledge, a volume by scholars from different universities in Europe and America in collaboration with the Society of Mnemonic Studies.
+The second book is a collection of essays, Mental Libraries: The Reception of the Arts of Memory in Literature and Culture, forthcoming with Routledge, a volume by scholars from different universities in Europe and America in collaboration with the Society of Mnemonic Studies.

 Grants and Awards